Current Welsh Government guidance is to Keep Wales Safe and travel only if your journey’s essential.

 Nextbike membership is currently free key workers and you can find out more here.

-Maintain social distancing and wash your hands
+Maintain physical distancing and wash your hands

 Please wash your hands for at least 20 seconds or use hand sanitiser before and after cycling.